Max Levchin: Scifi VC

+Recently it has invested in the ocean-based data center company Panthalassa together with Peter Thiel.

-Board memberships and investments
+Board memberships and other investments

 Levchin was a key early investor in Yelp, an online social networking and review service that started in 2004.
 He was the company's largest shareholder, owning more than 7 million shares as of 2012.
 Levchin served as chairman of Yelp's board of directors from its founding, until July 2015.
 An angel investor in Mixpanel, its founder Suhail Doshi credits Levchin for Mixpanel's survival and subsequent success.
+He is also a seed investors in companies like WePay, ClearTax, SmartThings, Vurb (now part of Snap Inc.), Zendrive.
+He is an angel investor in AngelList alongside Chad Hurley and David Sacks.

+Other investments of Levchin include AdRoll, Square, TransferWise, Pinterest, Crunchyroll.
+He also invests in companies associated with Affirm like SentiLink (founded by Affirm alumni Naftali Harris and Max Blumenfeld, and funded also by David Sacks's Craft Ventures) and Resolve (Affirm spinout founded by Chris Tsai).

 Levchin is an investor in Evernote.
 He served on the company's board of directors from August 7, 2006, to 2016.
+He has also been on the boards of Kaggle, Quid, Yahoo, SF Symphony, Unity Technologies.

 In December 2012, Levchin joined Yahoo's board of directors, and remained until December 2015.

 In 2015, Levchin was appointed to the U.S. Consumer Financial Protection Bureau (CFPB) advisory board for a three-year term, making him the first executive from Silicon Valley to be appointed to the board.
 In 2021, Levchin, after his experience on the advisory board at the CFPB, called for the necessity for the tech industry to engage more with regulators.

 As of 2021 Levchin had an estimated net worth of US$3 billion.

+In October 2025, Levchin was elected a director of The Coca-Cola Company.